d-khan/assembly/Introduction to AL, variables and constants/Activity2.md

 ## How to submit it?

-- Upload the work in Canvas and clearly define your responses.
+- Upload the work in Github and clearly define your responses.
-- Upload the code in __.txt__ format and include comments to describe the code.
-- Do not compress or zip your work.
+- Share the Github link

 ## Deadline